osgi/osgi.enroute.site/_book/220-tutorial-base.md

 summary: A complete tutorial to use the OSGi enRoute tool chain
 ---

-In this tutorial we develop a little project that, surprise, surprise,  prints out "Hello world", and because it is OSGi based, we will also cover the "Goodbye World".
+In this tutorial we develop a little project that creates a simple server application that interacts with an OSGi console shell.

 A disclaimer.
 This tutorial is about learning to use OSGi enRoute, not about learning Java, Git, nor Eclipse.
 It is assumed that you have basic experience with these tools.